johnkinsky/book/docs/source/resources/furtherreading.rst

 Where possible I've added the ISBN or a link to the resource.
 You can use the `ISBN Search <https://isbnsearch.org/>`_ to search by ISBN, book title, or author.

-.. note:: Online resources disappear with alarming frequency.
+..
+Note:: Online resources disappear with alarming frequency.
 I do my best to keep the list current.

 ======================================================
 Technical Documentation and Information Architecture